-[The radiocommunications required to apply RR No. 4.10 for aeronautical application would then have to remain beyond the major portion of the atmosphere.
-The Method also addresses the safety radiocommunications when located outside airspace under international or national aviation regulation while remaining in major portion of the atmosphere.]
-If the application of RR No. 4.4 is not sufficient for earth stations or terrestrial stations intending to reach space, then following additional studies would be required to be undertaken under possible new agenda item for WRC-27[ by completing of the operational scenarios for the different types of sub-orbital vehicles intending to reach space and to define functional requirements in terms of radiocommunications, list if any, listing of the current aeronautical safety of life radiocommunication systems and associated frequency bands which require RR No. 4.10 when located in space, listing the need of non-safety of life radiocommunication systems and associated frequency bands which would require coexistence provisions when operated in space, conducting for the frequency bands listed previously; appropriate regulatory, technical and operation studies complying with RR No. 1.64 on the definition of space stations when sub-orbital vehicles are operated in space while not adversely affect the services sharing the band and in the adjacent band].

-Another consequence of the inconsistency is to consider that stations onboard the sub-orbital vehicle retain the status of the terrestrial station or earth station during the whole flight without change to classification, within their respective service allocations, and including the brief period of time the suborbital vehicle may be located in space.
+Another approach is to consider the classification of stations in the context of all Article 1 definitions in that terrestrial and earth stations onboard the sub-orbital vehicle retain the status of terrestrial station or earth station during the whole flight when the purpose of the radiocommunications does not change.
 A terrestrial station is defined as, “a station effecting terrestrial radiocommunication,” and terrestrial radiocommunication (RR No. 1.7) is defined as, “any radiocommunication other than space radiocommunication or radio astronomy”.
 As per RR No. 1.61, be it a terrestrial station or Earth station associated with a space service, each station shall be classified by the service in which it operates permanently or temporarily.
 While the sub-orbital vehicle is physically located beyond the Earth’s atmosphere for a brief period of time, the physical location of the sub-orbital vehicle on which the stations are located does not change the need for, or purpose of the use of, specific radiocommunication applications.
-[Or] Location of the communication equipment on board a suborbital vehicle does not change the purpose and use of the application performed by such equipment and studies performed to date indicate that the interference environment would not be impacted negatively as a result of brief physical placement of a station inside the major portion of the Earth’s atmosphere or beyond it.